 Although it would be wonderful if we could shelter all small children from the realities of addiction, it’s simply not possible to do so entirely.
 Clearly, it is better to address these things with our little ones rather than leave them thinking they have done something to cause problems in the home.
 Through the use of Sesame Street’s new characters and resources, it’s now much easier to talk about this difficult topic with children.
 Thank goodness, once again, for Sesame Street.

-At Clear Sky Recovery, we want to help you to take the first steps on your recovery journey.
-Our ibogaine detox treatment is ancient yet innovative, and has helped countless individuals make a new start.
+At our ibogaine treatment center, we want to help you to take the first steps on your recovery journey.
+Our ibogaine therapy is ancient yet innovative, and has helped countless individuals make a new start.
 Our staff is experienced and effective, our facility is beautiful and tropical, and we are standing by to answer your questions.
 Please contact us today.